-Though many people come to Berlin to satisfy their curiosity for the history of WWII and the Cold War, you will also find a city of cultured refinement this is reflected in the classical buildings and parks.
+Though many people come to Berlin to satisfy their curiosity for the history of WWII and the Cold War, you will also find many other things to do in Berlin.
+It’s also a city of cultured refinement that is reflected in the classical buildings and parks.

 Berlin has always had the reputation of being an artistic city where the edgy, bohemian, avant garde and alternative is embraced and encouraged influencing popular culture.
 Berlin has a popular art, music and party scene which is not only confined to pubs and clubs but also takes to the streets.

 We have been fortunate enough to visit Berlin twice in recent years, staying in vastly different areas and have discovered a city of many personalities.

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see our full disclosure for further information.